 What we have just seen in the previous video is the ChibiOS test suite which is executed and prints its result over a virtual COM port: this is possible because the ST-Link V2-1 bridges one of the UARTs of the STM32 to the PC emulating a COM port over the USB: this is know as STLink Virtual COM port.

 In the first article of this series, we have seen that STM32 is equipped with a lot of peripherals.
 A very common peripheral is the Universal synchronous/asynchronous receiver/transmitter also known as USART, a peripheral capable to implement a standard serial protocol communication known as RS232.
 This standard was largely used in old Computers and is commonly known as COM port.

-In a future article we will see how to this mechanism could be used to print escaped strings on the terminal like we usually do with the printf function.
+Thanks to the bridge it also possible to exchange characters between a terminal and our STM32.
+In a later article we will see how to used this mechanism to print escaped strings on the terminal like we usually do with the printf function in C.